Brunch in Notting Hill: 15 of the best places for your mid morning meal

 Lowry & Baker

-What: Homely Lowry & Baker can be found on bustling Portobello Road, and is primarily a coffee house, but it serves up breakfast and brunch too.
-Swing by here in the morning to tuck into the likes of poached eggs and avocado on sourdough toast, or a creamy acai bowl.
+What: Homely Lowry & Baker can be found on bustling Portobello Road, and is primarily a coffee house, but it serves up a fantastic breakfast and brunch too.
+Swing by here in the morning to tuck into the likes of poached eggs and avocado on sourdough toast, full breakfasts, and buttermilk pancakes.
 We’re also often tempted by Lowry & Baker's range of cakes and pastries, all of which are made in house and are a treat for the eyes as much as the taste buds.
-It’s a great spot for families too, with little ones able to enjoy a babyccino alongside their pick of the pastries.
+It’s a great spot for families too, offering babyccinos alongside their pick of the pastries.

 Where: 339 Portobello Road, W10 5SA